davelively14/locorum/README.md

   - Implement show.html to Handle
   - Migrate add "up" boolean, default to true
 - When a backend doesn't work, let the user know that it timed out
-- Errata
-  - How do we persist "no results"?
-    - Are empty backends saved in resultsContainer?
-    - Do we propagate all backends regardless?
-YES
 - Check TODOs

 ## v0.6 to do list